Academic Planning Guide

 Off-Campus Courses

-Students may apply no more than 6 credits of off-campus credits toward fulfilling graduation requirements taken while currently enrolled as a BSD student.
 All courses must be approved by the student's counselor prior to enrolling in any course outside of BASE.
 See your counselor for the appropriate form.
 Should board policy change, this policy may be updated accordingly.
 Courses from external programs* must satisfy three requirements in order for credit to be awarded by BSD and appear on a student transcript:

 - External course providers must be accredited by Cognia, or regional affiliate